-And what is what gives the right percentage of both things (fat and protein) to the jamón?
-THE ACORNS that the Ibérico pigs eat in the Dehesa forest (Holm oak forest) during the Montanera period.
+Ever wondered what gives the right percentage of fat and protein to the jamón Iberico?
+THE ACORNS!
+The acorns that the Ibérico pigs eat in the Dehesa forest (Holm oak forest) during the Montanera period.

-The Acorn is the main energy source of the Ibérico pig.
-They ripen during November and January, although this is not always true as it depends on the location of the trees and its genetic characteristics.
-Also, depending on the location of the trees the acorns have different forms and flavors, which affects directly the quality of the final Jamón Ibérico de Bellota.
+The Acorns are the main source of energy of the Ibérico pigs.
+The acorns usually ripen throughout November and January, though this depends on the location of the trees and their genetic characteristics; furthermore, where the acorn trees are located give the acorns different forms and/or flavors, which directly affect the quality of the final Jamón Ibérico de Bellota.

-Form a nutritional standpoint, the acorns provide with low levels of protein (5%) and they’re rich in sugars (45%), fats (3%) and minerals (2%), being a 45% from the humidity of the fruit itself.
-However these figures can vary depending on the level of ripening and dehydration at the moment when the acorns are consumed by the Ibérico pigs.
+From a nutritional standpoint, the acorns provide the pigs with the following levels of nutrition: protein (5%), fats (3%) and minerals (2%) and sugars (45%); these figures can vary depending on the level of ripening and dehydration at the moment when the acorns are consumed by the Ibérico pigs.
 It’s important to emphasize the high proportion of Oleic Acid (around 63%) in the jamón Ibérico de bellota.